victorknox/Friend-Book/README.md

 ### 1. User

 1. Users can register in your system.
-Each user willhave some parameters like name,age,city,etc.  Alsothere must be some unique ID for every user.
-TheID should be a minimum positive integer which isnot currently in use.
+Each user will have some parameters like name,age,city,etc. Also there must be some unique ID for every user.
+The ID should be a minimum positive integer which is not currently in use.
 2. Users can unregister from your system.
-After a userunregisters from the system, its ID can be used byanother user.
+After a user unregisters from the system, its ID can be used by another user.
-3. Each user has a collection of users which are calledits friends.
+3. Each user has a collection of users which are call edits friends.
 Note that it is possible that user ‘A’ isa friend of user ‘B’ but not vice versa.
-If a friendunregisters from the system, then that friend mustbe removed from his friends list.
+If a friend unregisters from the system, then that friend mustbe removed from his friends list.

 ### 2. Friends Recommendation
 1. For already registered users, show top ‘K’ rec-ommendations.
 Recommendation  should  be  doneas follows: